Examine the duties, responsibilities, requirements, certifications, job outlook, and salaries for Registered Nurses.

 Associate Degree Program

-Recommendations from various nursing organizations for baccalaureate level education for professional practice have resulted in an increased number of BSN programs.
-Some employers offer higher salary scales to nurses with a BSN degree than those with an ADN or diploma.
-BSN qualification provides greater opportunity for promotion, including positions in nursing management and administration.
-A BSN degree is also a basic requirement for many nursing specializations and higher education, including the Master of Science in Nursing (MSN) or Doctoral degree.
+Recommendations from various nursing organizations for baccalaureate-level education for professional practice have resulted in an increased number of BSN programs.
+Some employers offer higher salaries* to nurses with a BSN degree than those with an ADN or diploma.
+In addition, the BSN qualification provides a more significant opportunity for promotion, including nursing management and administration positions.
+A BSN degree is an essential requirement for many nursing specializations and higher education, including the Master of Science in Nursing (MSN) or Doctoral degree.

 The Nursing License